xxxajk/xmem2/README.md

 Arduino Mega 128x/256x xmem compatable library with autosize features and real preemptive multitasking.

 <pre>
+* IMPORTANT!
+PLEASE USE Arduino 1.0.5 or better!
+* Older versions HAVE MAJOR BUGS AND WILL NOT WORK AT ALL!
+* Use of gcc-avr and lib-c that is newer than the Arduino version is even better.

 Supports both RuggedCircuits RAM expansions automatically.
 Supports Andy Brown's RAM expansion too.